 What architecture does WebMAP support?

 The architecture of the resulting app uses ASP.NET Core or Apache Tomcat as a server, with an Angular front end (HTML plus CSS).
-We currently use Progress Kendo UI for client UI controls.
+We currently use Progress Kendo for Angular for client UI controls.
 Communication between client and server is JSON and WebAPI.

-Yes, currently WebMAP uses Angular 5 with Progress Kendo UI.
-Note Progress Kendo UI is a licensed product and if you use it beyond the trial or evaluation stage you will need to purchase a license.
+Yes, currently WebMAP uses Angular with Progress Kendo for Angular; note this is a licensed product and if you use it beyond the trial or evaluation stage you will need to purchase a license.